 Do you have the Right Rep in the Right Territory?

 It seems like an easy question to answer, but is it?
-In our Annual Research Report, we found that one of the key elements of a successful sales strategy is organizational design.
+In our annual research we found that one of the key elements of a successful sales strategy is organizational design.
 Follow a sequence when you evaluate or build your sales organization in order to stay away from common missteps.
 Take a look at how the top 10% of sales leaders construct their sales teams.

 How Do You Compare to Your Peers?

-- What is the optimal size of each territory?
+- What is the production and cost of each role?

 Why it Matters